 This 21-minute epic is divided into four chapters and each one barrels into the next with a vengeance.
 I considered placing The Ironic Divide on my albums list, but I was particularly obsessed with the title track.
 And yes, it is over 40% of the record, but still…consider this my recommendation to also listen to the other three tracks to get the full picture of Aziola Cry’s power.

 Aziola Cry | order The Ironic Divide | website | Facebook | Twitter | Instagram | YouTube

 4. Benjamin Lazar Davis – “Snow Angels”

 On “Snow Angels,” Benjamin Lazar Davis is hanging on by a thread, best exemplified by the plucked guitar accompanying the verses.
 The chorus provides the grinding contrast of an amp turned up too high for the inputs.
 Benjamin Lazar Davis Album (2021) did not make my list this year but the indie quirks that define the titular musician’s style are always apt.

-Everyone went nuts for Promises, the collaborative record by Floating Points, Pharaoh Sanders and the London Symphonic Orchestra—and for good reason.
+Everyone went nuts for Promises, the collaborative record by Floating Points, Pharoah Sanders and the London Symphonic Orchestra—and for good reason.
 It disregards every convention and embraces the marginal nuances of the genres that each collaborator has mastered (electronica, jazz and classical, respectively).
 “Movement 6” stands apart with its own emotional narrative.

 2. Trevor Lang – “The New!
 Solution”